-If a character triggers a trap and the Halfling is in a place to do so, they may jam the trap by Threading the Needle below DEX and above the HD of the trap.
+If a character triggers a trap and the Halfling is in a place to do so, they may jam the trap by Thread the Needle above trap HD and below DEX.
 Success means the trap effect is delayed for one round.
 The Halfling may continue to jam the trap for as many rounds as they continue to succeed their roll, but upon their first failure, the trap is immediately triggered, and the Halfling is always in the crossfire, along with any other targets.
 The Halfling can take no other actions while they are jamming the trap.
 If a trap is disabled while the Halfling is jamming the trap, they may stop jamming the trap without consequence.